Text-to-Audio/Make-An-Audio-3/README.md

 ```

 ### Place Tsv files
-After generated structure caption, put the tsv with structed caption to ./data/main_spec_dir .
+After generating the structure caption, put the tsv with the structed caption to ./data/main_spec_dir .
 And put tsv files without structured caption to ./data/no_struct_dir

 Modify the config data.params.main_spec_dir and data.params.main_spec_dir.other_spec_dir_path respectively in config file configs/text2audio-ConcatDiT-ae1dnat_Skl20d2_struct2MLPanylen.yaml .

 ## Train variational autoencoder
 Assume we have processed several datasets, and save the .tsv files in tsv_dir/*.tsv .
 Replace data.params.spec_dir_path with tsv_dir in the config file.
 Then we can train VAE with the following command.
-If you don't have 8 gpus in your machine, you can replace --gpus 0,1,...,gpu_nums
+If you don't have 8 GPUs in your machine, you can replace --GPUs 0,1,...,gpu_nums
 ```
 python main.py --base configs/research/autoencoder/autoencoder1d_kl20_natbig_r1_down2_disc2.yaml -t --gpus 0,1,2,3,4,5,6,7
 ```